sascommunities/sas-global-forum-2020/papers/4147-2020-Sober/README.md

 **22. Set.The.Active.CASLIB.sas**
 - CAS enabled.
-- When loading data into CAS you need to change to the active CASLIB prior to accessing that CAS table.
+- When loading data into CAS you need to change to the active CASLIB prior to accessing tables in that CASLIB.

 **23. Terminate.CAS.Session.sas**
 - CAS enabled.
 - How to terminate your CAS session.
-- If you forget to do this do not worry; all cas session have a default time-out setting which is hit after a period of non activity.
+- If you forget to do this do not worry, all cas sessions have a default time-out setting which is hit after a period of non activity.
 - **A good programming habit.**